 - 5 drops lemon essential oil

-Spray and wipe your bait trays, buckets, eskies and anything else that has been covered in fish for a chemical and odour free clean.
+Spray and wipe your bait trays, buckets, eskies and anything else that has been covered in fish for a chemical and odor free clean.

 Note: If your bait tray is out in the direct sun when the boat is not in use, it might be worth covering to stop the sun affecting the lemon and fading the plastic.
 Also, as we are using natural ingredients, simply rinse all cleansed items in water and they will not taint the bait when the tray is next used.

 Tested by me?
-Sadly not yet… but I have in the esky that I use to rest my smoked pork shoulders in… odour free and ready for drinks in no time!
+Sadly not yet… but I have in the esky that I use to rest my smoked pork shoulders in… odor free and ready for drinks in no time!

 5. Protecting the man-plants

 There is nothing worse than planting your favorite man herb seeds only to see the seedlings annihilated by those pesky garden pests.
 Simply mix 10 drops of lemon essential oil with a cup of water and spray around the garden bed or at the base of bigger plants to keep them pest free and only eaten by those intended.

 Tested by me?
 Yes – this is actually what motivated me to look into the uses of lemon essential oils in the first place.
 My baby rocket and basil remain untouched – my pre-lemon attempts not so much.

 So there you have it.
 I have tried 4 out of the 5 uses myself with one variation.
 Keep an eye on this space though as I will update as I do some more testing and find some more manly uses for lemon essential oils.